Saint Joseph the Worker — 1 May

 A photograph of the statue of Saint Joseph in Canadian Martyrs Church, Hamilton.

-Many of our local families also know the pain of layoffs, injuries, and economic hardship.
-For that reason, 1 May — Labour Day and the feast of Saint Joseph the Worker — speaks powerfully here.
-This day reminds us that work is not simply an economic necessity, but part of God’s plan for human dignity, family life, and the common good (Catechism of the Catholic Church, 2427).
+For these reasons, the feast of Saint Joseph the Worker holds a special significance here.
+This day reminds us that work is not just an economic necessity, but part of God’s plan for human dignity, family life, and the common good (Catechism of the Catholic Church, 2427).

 Catholic social teaching speaks clearly about the dignity of work and the rights of workers, including a just wage; safe and humane working conditions; reasonable rest and time for family life, respect for conscience and dignity; protection in sickness, injury, and old age; and the right to organize for legitimate purposes (Catechism of the Catholic Church, 2434–2435).

-The example of Saint Joseph reminds us that daily work, however humble, is holy when offered to God and rooted in a spirit of faithful service.
+The example of Saint Joseph reminds us that our daily work, however humble, is holy when offered to God and rooted in a spirit of faithful service.